What is the biggest mistake guys make when trying to improve their dating lives?

-If you sign up for the free hour of coaching, you and I will identify what EXACTLY is holding you back from having the dating life you want, and we’ll make a step-by-step plan for you to start making real, measurable progress towards your goal.
+If you sign up for a coaching session with me, I will identify what EXACTLY is holding you back from having the dating life you want, and we’ll make a step-by-step plan for you to start making real, measurable progress towards your goal.

 No, coaching isn’t necessary to get better at this whole ‘game’ thing.
 But working with someone who has years of experience in this area, someone who’s approached tens of thousands of women, who’s gone on hundreds of dates, and who yes, has slept with quite a few beautiful girls – will help you make progress as quickly and effectively as possible.Follow me on Snapchat to see daily infield footage (approaches, makeouts, pulls) Username: AveryGHayden